bioinfweb/commons.java/README.md

 This *GitHub* repository in a synchronized mirror of the [master repository at bioinfweb](http://bioinfweb.info/Code/sventon/repos/commons.java/list/).
 Feedback and pull requests are welcome.
 Synchronization was made possible by [*SubGit*](https://subgit.com/).

+## Issues

+If you want to submit a bug report or feature request, please use our public bug tracking system at http://commons.bioinfweb.info/Java/Bugs.
+(We do not manage issues on GitHub directly.)

 ## License

 The latest versions of *bioinfweb.commons.java* are distrubuted under [GNU General Lesser Public License Version 3](http://commons.bioinfweb.info/Java/License/LGPL).
 See [NOTICE.txt](https://github.com/bioinfweb/commons.java/blob/master/main/info.bioinfweb.commons.core/src/NOTICE.txt) for further details.